New Year, New YOU!

 How to plan your goals for the new year

 Happy New Year!

-Can you believe that we're in 2019 already?
+Another year done and dusted!
 It's a brand new year, which means that most of us are thinking about what we want to change.
 It can sometimes be daunting when our list of new years 'resolutions' is longer then our weekly shopping list.
 It's important for us to remember that the New Year isn't meant to serve as a catalyst for sweeping character changes, it's a time to reflect on your past years behaviours and promise to make positive lifestyle changes.

 In a previous blog, I shared some tips on how to properly set and stick to your goals.
 I talked about how the term 'New Years Resolutions' is a buzz word that can make you crazy.
 There is a notion behind the term that people never stick to them.
 So from the beginning, we are setting ourselves up for failure because we know that come February, that rush of excitement to change has worn off.

 Some of the biggest mistakes people make are setting goals that are too broad, too big, or just far too many.